Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Stephanne Musser has created opportunities for nearly half a million faculty, staff and students to be physically active, and her leadership has created a culture of wellness that inspires Buckeyes to lead healthy, balanced lives.
 Under her leadership, the fitness area has undergone remarkable transformation with enhanced programming and efficiencies, consistent growth in group fitness and increased revenue for personal trainer education.
 Stephanne is an exemplary leader and inspires others through her integrity, accountability and collaborative approach.

-Patricia StropePatricia Strope
+Headshot of Patricia StropePatricia Strope

 Information Associate